nextflow-io/crg-course-nov16/README.md

 ### Step 5

-Add the Bowtie package to the Docker image adding to the `Dockerfile` the following snippet:
+Add the Bowtie package to the Docker image by adding to the `Dockerfile` the following snippet:

 ```
 RUN wget -q -O bowtie.zip https://sourceforge.net/projects/bowtie-bio/files/bowtie2/2.2.7/bowtie2-2.2.7-linux-x86_64.zip/download && \